- Oracle was sued and lost to the US government on multiple occasions for fraud.

 “In a strongly worded motion filed in late September, Oracle argued the government’s allegations should be dismissed partly on grounds they are too old and exceed the statute of limitations.

 Its “most obvious problem is timeliness,” the motion adds.
 “One of its primary allegations is that Oracle made false disclosures relating to discounting practices to the General Services Administration … during 1997 contract negotiations.
 But this allegation ignores a 1998 pre-award audit of Oracle’s discounting practices, which was distributed to a host of responsible Government officials.”

-So does lack of action mean that the continuation of the fraud was right and that it was legal?
+Does lack of action mean that the continuation of the fraud was right and legal?
 Oracle was still out of conformance with the GSA until 2006.

 Also, what was the nature of the pre-award audit as to Oracle’s discounting practices?

-Therefore the claim that some document was sent to the US Government would not remove Oracle from the responsibility to operate under the rules of the GSA.
+Therefore the claim that some document was sent to the US Government would not remove Oracle from the responsibility to operate under the GSA rules.

 “Rather than taking action then, the Government sat on its hands, and in the subsequent thirteen years, witnesses have died, memories have faded and documents have disappeared — the very reasons that statutes of limitations exist,” the motion states.
 A Nov.
 2 ruling by Judge Leonie M. Brinkema partly granted Oracle’s motion, dismissing “any claims based upon the 1997 disclosures; (2) any claims alleging common law fraud occurring before May 29, 2004; and (3) any claims alleging False Claims Act violations, breach of contract, or quasi-contract violations occurring before May 29, 2001.